Function fill_uninit

 On successful completion this function is guaranteed to return a slice

-which points to the same memory as dest
+which points to the same memory as dest and has the same length.

-In other words, it’s safe to assume that dest
+In other words, it's safe to assume that dest is initialized after

-this function has returned Ok
+this function has returned Ok.

-will ever be de-initialized at any point, regardless
+No part of dest will ever be de-initialized at any point, regardless

 of what is returned.